based on your own story.

 Any investment comes with fear and risk—the question you have to ask yourself is, “Will this investment get me closer to where I want to be?”
 If the answer is yes, then I can’t wait to see you inside the Academy.

 The Unexpected Shape Writing Academy is designed for and created by chronically ill/disabled people.
 This means that we've tried to build in flexibility whenever possible.
-Everything included in the Writing Intensive can be watched via recording—even the guest lecturers—to allow for doing things from bed, at any time of the day.
-If you wish to take one or two classes per month, the Writing Intensive will take you three or four hours per month (plus however much time you wish to spend in the Discord group and on your writing).
-The All-Inclusive Experience does have more live experiences, and the ones that are able to be recorded will be recorded for your access.
-I would recommend setting aside about nine or ten hours per month (so: about two hours per week), plus however much time you wish to spend in the DIscord group and on your writing.
+Everything included in the can be watched or listened to via recording—even the guest lecturers—to allow for doing things from bed, at any time of the day.
+If you wish to take one or two classes per month, the Writing Intensive will take you three or four hours per month (plus however much time you wish to spend in the community and on your writing).

 Absolutely.
 Because the program is structured with Pre-Writing, Writing, and Publishing in mind, it’s actually wonderful to come to the Academy with a blank slate.
 As long as you’re enthusiastic about writing and want to learn, you’ll be a-okay.

 Do you have a question about the Academy that isn't addressed here?
-DM us on Instagram at @unexpectedshapewriting, or email Chloe at chloe@esmewang.com.
-You can also text Chloe at (205) 793 1914.
+Email Esmé at info@esmewang.com.
+You can also DM Esmé on Instagram @esmewwang.